kalnajslab-org/StratoCore_LPC/README.md

-# LPC
+# StrateoCore_LPC

 LASP Optical Particle Counter for Strateole 2

-Original checkin was 22-Aug-2019.
-A bit of code devlopment continued after that, but was not submitted to the repo.
-The repo was updated with those modifications on 01-Jun-2024.

 This is the main Teensy application for the LPC main board.
 It depends on several other source code repositories and